Approximating Minimum Cost Connectivity Orientation and Augmentation: Introduction

-We next consider the {\em Asymmetric Augmentation with Orientation Constraints Problem}, introduced by Khanna, Naor and Shepherd~\cite{Khanna05}.
-Here we are given an undirected graph $G=(V,E)$, an integer $k$, a cost $c_{uv}$ and $c_{vu}$ for each edge $(u,v)\in E$.
+We next consider the {\em Asymmetric Augmentation with Orientation Constraints Problem}, introduced by Khanna, Naor, and Shepherd~\cite{Khanna05}.
+Here we are given an undirected graph $G=(V,E)$, an integer $k$, and costs $c_{uv}$ and $c_{vu}$ for the two possible orientations of an edge $(u,v)\in E$.
 The goal is find subgraph $F\subseteq E$ such that there exists an orientation $A$ of $F$ which is $k$-edge connected.
+Observe that we are allowed to pick any edge at most once in $F$ and thus we can use at most one of the orientations.
 The objective to minimize is $\sum_{(u,v)\in A} c_{uv}$.
-Observe that this problem differs in the fact that cost of an edge depends on the orientation it is used.
-For $k=1$, Khanna, Naor and Shepherd~\cite{Khanna05} show that the integrality gap is upper bounded by $4$.
+While as in the previous problem, an edge is allowed to be oriented in one direction, it differs in the fact that cost of an edge depends on its orientation.
+For $k=1$, Khanna, Naor, and Shepherd~\cite{Khanna05} show that the integrality gap is upper bounded by $4$.
 They also conjectured that the integrality gap is constant for all $k$.
 We refute this conjecture by showing that the integrality gap can be $\Omega(|V|)$ already for $k=2$.
-The integrality gap will be given to a special case of this problem, called \emph{Augmenting a mixed graph with orientation constraints}, described below.
+The integrality gap will be given for a special case of this problem, called \emph{Augmenting a mixed graph with orientation constraints}, described below.

 This problem corresponds to the special case of the {\em Asymmetric Augmentation with Orientation Constraints Problem} when there are two types of edges $(u,v)$.
-Either the cost is symmetric, i.e., $c_{uv}=c_{vu}$ or, one of $c_{uv}$ is 0 and the other is $\infty$. {\em Augmenting a Mixed Graph with Orientation Constraints} seems to be a mild extension only of the $f$-orientable subgraph problem; moreover, we have the simpler requirement of $k$-edge-connectivity.
+Either the cost is symmetric, i.e., $c_{uv}=c_{vu}$ (i.e. the edges in $E^*\cup E$) or, one of $c_{uv}$ is 0 and the other is $\infty$ (i.e. the edges in $A$). {\em Augmenting a Mixed Graph with Orientation Constraints} seems to be a mild extension only of the $f$-orientable subgraph problem; moreover, we have the simpler requirement of $k$-edge-connectivity.
 However, the mixed graph setting leads to a substantially more difficult setting already in this simplest case.

-\begin{theorem} For any $k\geq 2$, there is a instance of the {\em Augmenting a mixed graph with orientation constraints} such that the integrality gap of the natural linear programming formulation is $\Omega(|V|)$. \end{theorem}
+\begin{theorem} For any $k\geq 2$, there is an instance of the {\em Augmenting a mixed graph with orientation constraints} such that the integrality gap of the natural linear programming formulation is $\Omega(|V|)$. \end{theorem}